mcanouil/ggpacman/README.md

 ![](man/figures/README-pacman-moves-plots-1.png)<!-- -->

-You can’t see much?\!
+You can’t see much?!
 Ok, perhaps it’s time to use [`gganimate`](https://gganimate.com/).
 I am going to animate Pac-Man based on the column `step`, which is, if you looked at the code above, just the line number of `pacman_moves`.